marionettejs/backbone.marionette/docs/marionette.view.md

 the `serializeData` method will return the serialized collection.

-## View.templateHelpers

-There are times when a view's template needs to have some logic in it, and the view engine itself will not provide an easy way to accomplish this.
-For example, Underscore templates do not provide a helper method mechanism while Handlebars templates do.

-A `templateHelpers` attribute can be applied to any View object that uses the `serializeData` method - including ItemViews, Layouts and CompositeViews.
-When this attribute is present, it's contents will be mixed in to the data object that comes back from the `serializeData` method for you.
-This will allow you to create helper methods that can be called from within your templates.

 ## View.bindUIElements

 In several cases you need to access ui elements inside the view